Houdini 21.0 Character KineFX

 Assemble an animation scene

 In this example, we assemble a scene for animation using an APEX Scene Add Character SOP for each character.
-The APEX Scene Add Character SOP adds a character’s elements to a character (.char) folder, and then adds the character to an animation scene:
+The APEX Scene Add Character SOP adds a character’s elements to a character (.char) folder, and adds the character to an animation scene:

 Assemble a scene with two characters